latent-implicit-thinking/latent-implicit-thinking.github.io/callforpapers.md

 We welcome submissions on, but not limited to, the following themes:

-### Training Strategy for Implicit Reasoning
-e.g., curriculum learning, distillation, reinforcement learning, and pretraining from scratch.
+- **Training Strategy for Implicit Reasoning**: e.g., curriculum learning, distillation, reinforcement learning, and pretraining from scratch.

-### Looped Architectures
-Recurrence mechanisms (loop unrolling, dynamic halting).
+- **Looped Architectures**: Recurrence mechanisms (loop unrolling, dynamic halting).
 Training curricula and stability for deep iterative models.

-### Mechanical Interpretability of Implicit Reasoning
-Layer-wise specialization and attribution of reasoning functions.
+- **Mechanical Interpretability of Implicit Reasoning**: Layer-wise specialization and attribution of reasoning functions.
 Causal interventions on intermediate representations.

-### Special Thinking Tokens
-Text CoT compressed to special tokens (e.g., continuous thought tokens, VQ-VAE codes, gist tokens).
+- **Special Thinking Tokens**: Text CoT compressed to special tokens (e.g., continuous thought tokens, VQ-VAE codes, gist tokens).
 CoT augmentation via filler or planning tokens.

-### KV-Cache and Hybrid Stateful Reasoning
-Leveraging key/value caches for multi-step latent inference.
+- **KV-Cache and Hybrid Stateful Reasoning**: Leveraging key/value caches for multi-step latent inference.
 Comparisons between pure activation vs. cache-augmented loops.

-### Inference Paradigms Beyond Autoregression
-Text diffusion for bidirectional, iterative denoising-based reasoning.
+- **Inference Paradigms Beyond Autoregression**: Text diffusion for bidirectional, iterative denoising-based reasoning.
 Fractal generative frameworks and next-block prediction.

-### Theoretical Results on Depth, Scaling, and Efficiency
-Theoretical bounds on reasoning depth vs. layer count.
+- **Theoretical Results on Depth, Scaling, and Efficiency**: Theoretical bounds on reasoning depth vs. layer count.
 Parameter- and compute-efficient designs for implicit reasoning.

-### Evaluation and Benchmarks
-Metrics and probes for implicit vs. explicit CoT capabilities.
+- **Evaluation and Benchmarks**: Metrics and probes for implicit vs. explicit CoT capabilities.
 Datasets and tasks that stress ultra-deep or multi-hop latent reasoning.

-### Limitations and Safety
-Understanding pros and cons of implicit and explicit CoT, and interpretability & faithfulness of reasoning from a safety and alignment perspective.
+- **Limitations and Safety**: Understanding pros and cons of implicit and explicit CoT, and interpretability & faithfulness of reasoning from a safety and alignment perspective.

 ## Submission Guidelines